geosolutions-it/geonode-rndt/README.md

 # geonode-rndt

-Geonode-RNDT is a Django App to let GeoNode be able to expose the metadata complaint to the RNDT standard
+Geonode-RNDT is a Django App to let GeoNode be able to expose the metadata compliant to the RNDT standard

 Detailed information on the definition of RNDT are available at this [link](https://geodati.gov.it/geoportale/)